AnjanaAbY/Global-Supersore-PowerBI/README.md

 ## Contributing

-If you would like to contribute to this project, please follow our [contribution guidelines](CONTRIBUTING.md).
+Fell free to contribute to this project.